-With the majority of the Council's car parks operating on a 'Pay and Display' basis, it is not surprising that the great majority of PCNs issued relate to 'Pay and Display' contraventions.
+With all of the Council's car parks operating on a 'Pay and Display' basis (offering around 4,700 parking spaces), it is not surprising that the great majority of PCNs issued relate to 'Pay and Display' contraventions.

 2. Progression of PCNs